deutsche-nationalbibliothek/semeval25_llmensemble/README.md

 we store the vocabularies text embeddings in a [Weaviate](https://weaviate.io/) vector storage, that you will need to set up locally.
 Also, this process needs to generate text embeddings.
-For this purpose we start a [Hugging face Text-Embedding-Inference Service](https://github.com/huggingface/text-embeddings-inference) (TEI).
-You can launch weaviate as well es the TEI using docker compose and the provided `docker-compose.yaml` file.
+For this purpose we start a [HuggingFace Text-Embedding-Inference Service](https://github.com/huggingface/text-embeddings-inference) (TEI).
+You can launch weaviate as well as the TEI using docker compose and the provided `docker-compose.yaml` file.
 Simply run `docker compose up` in this directory and your services are all set up.